nodejs/node/doc/api/buffers.markdown

 ### INSPECT_MAX_BYTES

-How many bytes will be returned when `b.inspect()` is called.
+How many bytes will be returned when `buffer.inspect()` is called.
 This can be overriden by user modules.